TheMarlboroMan/ascript/README.md

 ####add

-Returns a numeric / string value that results of adding / concatenating all of its parameters, which must be of the same exact type.
+Returns a numeric value that results of adding all of its parameters, which must be of the same numeric type.

 let a be 1;
 let b be 2;